teresabowe/furniture-restoration-collective/README.md

 All of the above tests show no errors with the exception of models.py.
 Adjusting the Line too long on lines 46 and 48 had an adverse effect on checkout functionality during testing.

-The error after completing the order showed:
+The error after removing the line too long error:

     TypeError at /checkout/
     '<' not supported between instances of 'method' and 'int'